Platform

 Solution:

-For Chinatown, Minja will partner with SNHD or UMC to create a Federally Qualified Health Center (FQHC), a community-based clinic that provides comprehensive care to everyone and accepts all insurance (including Medicaid and Medicare).
+For Chinatown, Minja will partner with SNHD and UMC to create a Federally Qualified Health Center (FQHC), a community-based clinic that provides comprehensive care to everyone and accepts all insurance (including Medicaid and Medicare).
 SNHD already has a few FQHC in low-income areas in other parts of the valley.

 Minja will advocate to fund Community Health Worker (CHW) Programs that invest in trained local workers who bridge the gap between residents and the healthcare system.
 CHWs provide critical support by overcoming language barriers, helping with transportation, and guiding families through complex healthcare paperwork.
-Minja will also expand funding for professional interpretation services to ensure you can clearly communicate with your doctor and fully understand your care.
+Minja will also expand funding for interpretation services to ensure you can clearly communicate with your doctor and fully understand your care.

 Minja’s vision is to build a Clark County where every resident can get the quality physical and mental healthcare they need, close to home.
 UMC is a Clark County funded public hospital and SNHD has two Clark County Commissioner seats on their board.
 Clark County Commissioners can influence healthcare services at the local level.

-We will build a sustainable pipeline of healthcare professionals committed to serving our community.
+Under my leadership, Clark County will build a sustainable pipeline of healthcare professionals committed to serving our community.
 Minja will partner with UNLV, Roseman University, Nevada State University, and nursing schools to create more residency slots and training programs with local service requirements, and establish hands-on training programs at the new Southwest and Chinatown Community Center health clinics that we will build and other local facilities.

 Healthcare